-- Using the displayed image from the video, define the area in yellow (a mask) where objects in motion should be detected.
-(Not sure of the concept?
-See "Masks: The Areas Where Symphony Tracks Objects" on page 6.) - Select the Erase option to erase the yellow mask. - Select the Draw option to draw the yellow mask. - The Size slider adjusts the pen thickness.
+- 1. Using the displayed image from the video, define the area in yellow (a mask) where objects in motion should be detected. ("Masks: The Areas Where Symphony Tracks Objects" on page 6.) - Select the Erase option to erase the yellow mask. - Select the Draw option to draw the yellow mask. - The Size slider adjusts the pen thickness.